netfoundry/mop/quickstarts/docs/cloud/vcpe/remote-access.md

 * Password Authentication: Yes
 * Default Password: nfadmin

 The best practice is to enable ssh key access after first boot and disable password authentication.
-If password option is desirable, it must be changed after the first login.
+If the password option is desirable, the default password must be changed after the first login.